nuntius-rex/Elithica-AMD-Node/README.md

 #### Service Security

-<p>If your are planning to do more secure transactional types of interactions with the server, such as logins, etc. I recommend setting up JWT.</p>
+<p>If your are planning to do more secure transactional types of interactions with the server, such as logins, etc. I recommend setting up JWT on the server-side.
+I may add an example of this in the future.</p>